Smarter Daily Living

 $7,500 - $20,000

-Automation and alerts for families supporting someone at home.
+Automation and alerts for people supporting the home.

 • Sensors